libsdl-org/SDL/docs/README-migration.md

 ## SDL_pixels.h

 SDL_CalculateGammaRamp has been removed, because SDL_SetWindowGammaRamp has been removed as well due to poor support in modern operating systems (see [SDL_video.h](#sdl_videoh)).

+The BitsPerPixel and BytesPerPixel fields of SDL_PixelFormat have been renamed bits_per_pixel and bytes_per_pixel.

 The following functions have been renamed:
 * SDL_AllocFormat() => SDL_CreatePixelFormat()